 - 3. The primary government's appointment authority should be substantive and continuing.
 A primary government's appointment authority is not substantive if the number of candidates is limited by the nominating process or if its responsibility is limited to confirming appointments made by individuals or groups other than the primary government's officials or appointees.
 In the absence of continuing appointment authority, the ability of a primary government to unilaterally abolish an organization also provides the basis for ongoing accountability.
+If the primary government performs the duties that a governing board would be considered the same as appointment of a voting majority, with the exception of a potential component unit that is a defined contribution pension plan, defined contribution other post-employment benefit plan, or other employee benefit plan (e.g., 401k, 401a, 403b or 457 plan).

 - 4. An organization is fiscally dependent if it cannot meet all three of the following requirements without substantive approval of a primary government:

-- Determine it budget,
+- a.
+Determine it budget,

-- · Levy taxes or set rates or charges, and
+- b.
+Levy taxes or set rates or charges, and

-- Issue bonded debt.
+- c.
+Issue bonded debt.